recycle laptop 18650 lithium batteries in a DIY power bank

 If you could look inside an old replaceable laptop battery pack like this you’d find 4 or 6 cells.
 Usually the cells are 18mm diameter, 65mm long and are called 18650 lithium batteries.
 Each 18650 battery is rated at around 3-4 volt so if you multiply 6 cells x 3v you’ll get a figure close to the voltage of the laptop charger and the battery pack i.e. around 19v.

-If your battery fails to hold charge it is unlikely that the pack will work even if you replace the cells.
-The way I chose was to recycle the battery pack and to buy a third-party replacement pack from a respectable supplier for £15.
-You could buy the official replacement for more money but I prefer not to pay that price.
-Although the original battery has failed, it’s possible that the 18650 cells in the battery pack work well.
-What may have happened is that the battery electronics have decided that the battery is no more.
+If your laptop battery fails to hold charge it is unlikely that it will work even if you replace the cells.
+I chose to buy a third-party replacement pack from a respectable supplier for £15.
+The official replacement cost for more money but I prefer not to pay that price.
+Although the original battery has failed, the 18650 cells in the battery pack can be recycled.
+(The cells may be good but the battery electronics have decided the battery has failed).

-(If your laptop is the slim, modern type the battery pack will have flat cells instead and you can usually identify 4 or 6 flat cells under the casing.
-There may be other cases to recycle these ‘polymer batteries’. )
+(If your laptop is the slim, modern polymer battery type, the battery pack will have flat cells.
+You can usually identify 4 or 6 flat cells under the casing.
+You’ll need a different battery case to recycle these.

 Buy a DIY power bank for 18650 cells